13 Everyday Phrases That Actually Came From Shakespeare

 Meaning: a difficult or uncomfortable situation.

 In “The Tempest,” King Alonso asks his jester, Trinculo, “How camest thou in this pickle?”
-(In other words, “How did you get so drunk?”)
+(In modern language, “how did you get so drunk?”)

-The inebriated Trinculo responds, “I have been in such a pickle since I saw you last …” (Act 5, Scene 1).
+The drunk Trinculo responds, “I have been in such a pickle since I saw you last …” (Act 5, Scene 1).

-Trinculo’s drinking does cause trouble for him, which gives the modern use its meaning.
-Shakespeare’s original intent makes sense though, as many pickling processes require alcohol.
+Trinculo’s drinking does cause trouble for him, the way we use the phrase today.
+Shakespeare’s original intent makes sense though.
+Many pickling processes use alcohol.

 3. “The world is your oyster.”